-Ice surface temperature (IST) is the parameter of interest in this data set.
-Note:
+Sea ice extent and ice surface temperature (IST) are the parameters of interest in this data set.

-MOD29P1N/MYD29P1N data files contain only IST data acquired during nighttime.
-Visible data are not acquired when the surface is dark.
 Values represent the best observation from all the swath level observations (MOD29/MYD29) mapped into a grid cell for the day.
 These data are written to data files as Scientific Data Sets (SDSs) according to the HDF Scientific Data Set Data Model.